IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 - "/te:tunnels-path-compute/te:output/te:path-compute-result/te-pc:response/te-pc:tunnel-ref" and "/te:tunnels-path-compute/te:output/te:path-compute-result/te-pc:response/te-pc:path-role"

-> These data nodes provide a reference where the same information provided in "te-pc:response/computed-paths-properties" is temporarily stored with the operational datastore (see {{temp-state}}).
+> These data nodes provide a reference where the same information provided in "te-pc:response/computed-paths-properties" is temporarily stored within the operational datastore (see {{temp-state}}).
 Therefore access to this information does not provide any additional security issue that the information provided with "te-pc:response/computed-paths-properties".

 - "/te:tunnels-actions/te:input/te:tunnel-info/te:filter-type/te-pc:path-compute-transactions"